Low

 Pollen levels in Houston are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Houston is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Houston is expected to be higher, with mild pollen conditions.

 Grass pollen in Houston is very low today.

-Tomorrow's pollen forecast for Houston is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Houston is expected to be higher, with mild pollen conditions.

 The allergy forecast in Houston is low today based on the supported tree, grass, and weed pollen data shown on this page.